LukasGibb/serviceping/README.md

 A go application to hit a service on a TCP port and display the response as well as stats

-Similar to other TCP Ping applications although this will display the response from the service you are pinging as well as the time taken.
+Similar to other TCP Ping applications although this will display the response from the service you are pinging as well as the time taken. ie. Instead of just checking if the port is alive or not.

 Will only work well with TCP services that automatically send data when connecting and then close. eg. SMTP server, LoadBalancer.org Feedback Agent.
 It would not work with a web server that expects further input from the client before sending it a response.